goyal6624/pandas-challenge/README.md

 2. `students_complete.csv`: This CSV file includes data on individual students, such as their names, gender, grade levels, subject scores, and the schools they attend.

-Both datasets can be found in the `Resources` folder within the `PyCitySchools` directory.
+Both datasets can be found in the `Resources` folder.

 ## Jupyter Notebook